Author(s) | Beauchamp, 2020 |

 Chronological Markers

-A wacke paragneiss sample belonging to the Laguiche Complex (16-HH-1654-A, sheet 33A10) was dated.
-Monazite in this sample yielded a uniform age of 2692 ±6 Ma (Davis and Sutcliffe, 2018a), which represents the metamorphic age and the minimum age of deposition of sedimentary rocks.
-These ages appear to date the metamorphic episode associated with partial melting of sedimentary rocks of the Sedimentary Complex, and could therefore date deformation phase Dn.
+A datation was obtained from a wacke paragneiss sample belonging to the Laguiche Complex (16-HH-1654-A, sheet 33A10).
+Monazite in this sample yielded a uniform age of 2692 ±6 Ma (Davis and Sutcliffe, 2018a), which represents the metamorphic age and the minimum age of deposition for sedimentary rocks.
+This age appears to date the main metamorphic episode associated with the Sedimentary Complex, and could therefore date the Dn deformation phase.

-Since the MacLeod Batholith (2704 ±2 Ma, Davis, 2019) and the Cadieux Suite (2700 ±3 – 2699 ±5 Ma, Davis, 2019; Davis and Sutcliffe, 2018b) are foliated by the Sn fabric, their emplacement is prior to or synchronous with deformation Dn.
-Their age of crystallization could date the beginning of deformation phase Dn.
-Deformation Dn is earlier than 2640 Ma (Davis and Sutcliffe, 2018a), corresponding to the age of the Wahemen Suite, which is unaffected by deformation and metamorphism.
+Since rocks in the MacLeod Batholith (2704 ±2 Ma, Davis, 2019) and Cadieux Suite (2700 ±3 to 2699 ±5 Ma, Davis, 2019; Davis and Sutcliffe, 2018b) are foliated by the Sn fabric, their emplacement either predates or is synchronous with Dn deformation.
+Their age of crystallization could date the beginning of the Dn deformation phase.
+The Dn deformation is earlier than 2640 Ma (Davis and Sutcliffe, 2018a), corresponding to the age of the Wahemen Suite, which is unaffected by deformation and metamorphism.

 References